Prerequisites: Linux, Python 3.7+,

 mkdir ~/yunetaprojects

-git clone --recurse-submodules https://github.com/artgins/yunetas.gitOr Get some version of yunetas:
+git clone --recurse-submodules https://github.com/artgins/yunetas.gitPin a specific version

 cd ~/yunetaprojects/yunetas